Quantum Phase diagrams and transitions for Chern topological insulators: Lattice Implementation

 For the lattice implementations, we work in the usual physical setup of tight-binding models with creation and annihilation operators to realize the hopping terms and other interactions.
 This facilitates the connection to the literature.
 In particular, translation from site $i$ to site $i+k$ in a one--particle system is given by $U_k=c_{i+k}^\dagger c_j$.
 For instance in $\Z^2$ there are the operators $U_1=c_{i+1,j}^\dagger c_{i,j}$ and $U_2=c_{i,j+1}^\dagger c_{i,j}$.

 We will achieve higher Chern numbers by using commensurate higher order neighborhoods, which correspond to coverings \eqref{eq:covers}.
-If the Hamiltonians already involve higher order interactions as the Haldane Hamiltonian, see \S\ref{par:haldane} below, we require that all the participating $n$--th neighborhoods are commensurate in the super--lattice, that is they are all scaled by the same integer $k$.
-In particular, given a Hamiltonian with interactions terms $H^{(n)}$, under the condition that all these sublattices are commensurate with respect to multiplication by $k$ will become $kH^{(n)}=H^{(kn)}$.
+If the Hamiltonians already involve higher order interactions as the Haldane Hamiltonian, see \S\ref{par:haldane} below, we require that all the participating $n$--th neighborhoods are commensurate in the super--lattice, that is they are all scaled by the same integer $l(k)$.
+In particular, given a Hamiltonian with interactions terms $H^{(n)}$, under the condition that all these sublattices are commensurate, under multiplication by $l(k)$ the interaction terms will become $l(k)H^{(n)}=H^{(kn)}$.

-Importantly, for 2D lattices described by rings of quadratic integers, as we show in Appendix \ref{par:quadratic}, there exist arbitrarily far distant-neighbors with the same structure as the original ones, see corollary~\ref{corollary:generalisolated}.

-We exemplify this by treating topological insulators living on a square lattice.
-In the following we will treat the triangular lattice case, then the honeycomb and Kagome lattices which are triangular-based lattices.
+We will first show that in the case of lattices from quadratic integers, there are infinite families of commensurate sublattices, see \S\ref{par:QIL}.
+After reviewing Haldane's construction in our general setup \S\ref{par:haldane}, we turn to implement our strategy for natural models with higher Chern numbers for square and triangular, which are lattices of quadratic integers.
+Subsequently we will treat then the honeycomb and Kagome lattices which are triangular-based lattices.
 By triangular-based we mean lattices that are a subset of a triangular lattice, as will be discussed.
 These examples show how the construction can be easily extended to other lattices like Lieb, Dice and checkerboard lattices.